Registering of Births and Deaths

 You can book your appointment to register a birth or death online:

-To make an appointment to register a birth please visit:
+- To make an appointment to register a birth please see Birth Registration Appointment.

-To make an appointment to register a death please visit:
+- To make an appointment to register a death please see Death Registration Appointment.

 Information is provided by Staffordshire County Council.

 you have experienced a bereavement and need to talk to someone, you are welcome to contact the surgery.
 We can also, if appropriate, guide you to bereavement services in the area to offer support.
 Please speak to our reception staff regarding this.